vokiel/debug-toolbar/README.md

 	));

 Add this call in your `bootstrap.php` just before `echo Request::instance()->response`  or similar:
-	Debugtoolbar::render();
+	DebugToolbar::render(TRUE);

-Of course you can get Debug Toolbar by cust calling `echo Debugtoolbar::render();` somewhere in your view files.
+Of course you can get Debug Toolbar by cust calling `echo DebugToolbar::render();` somewhere in your view files.

 Tips &amp; Tricks
 -----------------